yousefshm/Frontend-Projects/Code4kids/README.md

 Glitch effects on main titles.
 Neon buttons to add a futuristic touch.
 A creative background that immerses users in a unique learning environment.

+Note! this is only HTML & CSS UI prototype, not including any Dynamic features.